Please note that Tapas no longer supports Internet Explorer.

 Lastly, a simple wooden flute.
 She had played that flute to comfort her mother and for herself, to bolster her courage.
 She had played bright and happy tunes to cheer them both up, and soft, quiet tunes to soothe her mother to sleep.
 She had picked things that had deep meaning to her, knowing even at her young age that she had to offer things that mattered.

 Now that the time had come, she found her muscles relaxing and her mind drifting.
-After a few minutes sitting in peace and listening to her mother's soft breaths coming from the bed, she began to hum quietly.
-She hadn't known what had prompted it, but it had felt right.
-A few more moments of humming, and she started to sing a lullaby her mother had taught her.
+Time seemed to spin out, and after what could have been a few minutes or hours sitting in peace and listening to her mother's soft breaths coming from the bed, she began to hum quietly.
+She hadn't known what had prompted it, but as her mother had said, it had felt right.
+A few more moments of humming, and she started to sing a lullaby her mother had sung to her for most of her life.

 "Moonlight breathes across the leaves,